omsant02/PrivateGenome/README.md

 **Private Gnome** is an AI-powered, privacy-first genetic risk analysis platform built for the [EthBelgrade 2025](https://ethbelgrade.rs/) hackathon.
 It leverages confidential computing (iExec TDX) and decentralized technologies to enable secure, user-controlled genomic analysis—without exposing raw genetic data.

+We built PrivateGenome from the ground up, developing our own machine learning pipeline tailored for genomic risk prediction.
+The model was trained from scratch using a synthetic dataset of over 1,600 cleaned genome records enriched with SNP data (like rs1801133, rs7412, rs429358) ensuring high diversity and generalizability.
+Input genotypes such as "AA", "CT", etc., were carefully encoded to numeric values reflecting biological variation.
+The entire model runs privately within a Trusted Execution Environment (TEE) using iExec iApp, ensuring secure, tamper-proof predictions on sensitive DNA data.
+These datas are protected and processed used DataProtector Core.
 ---

 ## 🚀 What is Private Gnome?